bgplab/bgplab/docs/session/2-asoverride.md

 ### Device Requirements {#req}

 * Provider routers: use any device [supported by the _netlab_ BGP and OSPF configuration modules](https://netlab.tools/platforms/#platform-routing-support).
 The device also has to support the *AS override* functionality.
 * Customer routers: use any device [supported by the _netlab_ BGP configuration modules](https://netlab.tools/platforms/#platform-routing-support).
-The lab topology configures *BGP soft reconfiguration* on Cumulus Linux and FRR; if you use other devices as CE routers, you might want to configure something similar on the EBGP sessions.
+The lab topology configures *BGP soft reconfiguration* on FRRouting; if you use other devices as CE routers, you might want to configure something similar on the EBGP sessions.
-* You can perform automated lab validation with Arista EOS, Cumulus Linux, or FRR running on the CE routers.
+* You can perform automated lab validation with Arista EOS or FRRouting running on the CE routers.
 Automated lab validation requires _netlab_ release 1.8.3 or higher.
-* Git repository contains initial CE router device configurations for Cumulus Linux.

 ### Lab Wiring